 Will Spirea Come Back After Deer Eat Them?

 Spirea is a hardy plant that will grow in even poor conditions.
-If you find that the plant has been nibbled on by hungry deer, you need not worry.
-Your Spirea plant will not be harmed.
-A gardener will typically prune a Spirea in the fall to contain or shape the fast growing plant.
-If a deer nibbles on the foliage or stems of your plant, this is not a problem.
-A light pruning will not harm a Spirea.
-In fact it can promote new growth.
+If you find that the plant has been nibbled by hungry deer, you need not worry.
+Your Spirea plant should make a full recovery.
+A gardener will typically prune Spirea after blooming to contain or shape the fast growing plant.
+Any damaged branches can be lightly pruned to tidy the shape and promote new growth.

 Sources: Rutgers New Jersey Agricultural Experiment Station ‘Landscape Plants Rated by Deer Resistance’ 2018